 Tip 5 – Make Sure That Tomato Ketchup Has A Longer Shelf Life

-- Consider natural preservatives like vinegar blends, rosemary extract, or nisin
+- Incorporating natural preservation systems such as vinegar blends, rosemary extract, or nisin

 Tip 6 – Get The Right Color And Texture Of Tomato Ketchup Recipe Formulation